dciets/dciets.github.io/writeups/_posts/2014-01-13-break-in-2014-reverse-track.markdown

 ```

-If we look more closely at the `callMeMaybe` function, we notice there are a bunch of encrypted data (or so it looks like), and then some code that could be roughly translated in Python as:
+If we look more closely at the `callMeMaybe` function, we notice there is a bunch of encrypted data (or so it looks like), and then some code that could be roughly translated in Python as:

 ```python